jeremy-w/ayadn/README.md

 (etc)
 ```

+### Me

+Speaking of "me", one thing I really recommend is to **fill in your username** in the `config.yml` file (without "@").

+AyaDN will then be able to perform a lot better and faster (less API calls, more colors, etc).

 ### Configuration

-Unless you're planning on using [multiple accounts](https://github.com/ericdke/ayadn#running-multiple-accounts), you should install the configuration file in the permanent AyaDN folder:
+Unless you're planning on using [multiple accounts](https://github.com/ericdke/ayadn#running-multiple-accounts), you should then install the configuration file in the permanent AyaDN folder:

 ```
 ayadn install config